OIAAA 3rd Strategic Plan

 Award Criteria:

-3. Submissions will be reviewed and approved by the Executive Director and/or the OIAAA Award of Excellence Chair.
+4. Evidence-based submissions will be reviewed and approved by the OIAAA Award of Excellence Chair or his designee.

 Awards will be presented annually at the OIAAA State Conference in Columbus, Ohio.